publicdocs/uscode/assets/md/titles/usc30/us/usc/t30/ch3A/schIV/m__us_usc_t30_s226.md

  __Transfer of Functions__

     Functions of Secretary of the Interior, referred to in subsec. (j), to promulgate regulations under this chapter relating to establishment of diligence requirements for operations conducted on Federal leases, setting of rates for production of Federal leases, and specifying of procedures, terms, and conditions for acquisition and disposition of Federal royalty interests taken in kind, transferred to Secretary of Energy by [section 7152(b) of Title 42][/us/usc/t42/s7152/b], The Public Health and Welfare.
 [Section 7152(b) of Title 42][/us/usc/t42/s7152/b] was repealed by [Pub.
-L. 97–100, title II, § 201][/us/pl/97/100/s201], Dec.
+L. 97–100, title II][/us/pl/97/100/tII], § 201, Dec.
 23, 1981, [95 Stat.
 1407][/us/stat/95/1407], and functions of Secretary of Energy returned to Secretary of the Interior.
 See House Report No. 97–315, pp. 25, 26, Nov.
 5, 1981.

  __Pending Applications, Offers, and Bids__

 [Pub.
-L. 100–203, title V, § 5106][/us/pl/100/203/s5106], Dec.
+L. 100–203, title V][/us/pl/100/203/tV], § 5106, Dec.
 22, 1987, [101 Stat.
 1330–259][/us/stat/101/1330-259], provided that:

 >     “(a) Notwithstanding any other provision of this subtitle \[subtitle B (§§ 5101–5113) of title V of [Pub.
 L. 100–203][/us/pl/100/203], see Short Title of 1987 Amendment note set out under [section 181 of this title][/us/usc/t30/s181]\] and except as provided in subsection (b) of this section, all noncompetitive oil and gas lease applications and offers and competitive oil and gas bids pending on the date of enactment of this subtitle \[Dec.
 22, 1987\] shall be processed, and leases shall be issued under the provisions of the Act of February 25, 1920 \[this chapter\], as in effect before its amendment by this subtitle, except where the issuance of any such lease would not be lawful under such provisions or other applicable law.